SimonDaraf/L2-1DV610-SimpleWebComponents/README.md

 * [Licence](#licence)

 ## Introduction <a name="introduction"></a>
+*NOTE*: This is not the official repository for the module.
+For official information please [click here](https://www.npmjs.com/package/simplified-web-components?activeTab=readme)

-The SimpleWebComponents package simplifies the process of using custom web components.
+The SimplifiedWebComponents package simplifies the process of using custom web components.
 Decreasing the amount of boilerplate code needed for each component.

 * ### Dependencies <a name="dependencies"></a>
-* ### Known Issues <a name="known-issues"></a>
-    Using Vite HMR can alter parts of dynamically loaded HTML and CSS which causes it to not be read properly.
+  * `ES2020`

 ## Installation <a name="installation"></a>